The Settlement of Spanish Florida

 Most of the colony departed by the time Luna's replacement Angel de

-Villafañe sailed for Havana and Santa Elena, but the last remnants were
+Villafañe sailed for Havana and Santa Elena in 1561, but the last remnants were

 finally withdrawn following the return of the failed Villafañe expedition